 You should know the holding period of the property, whether you are an home owner or property investor.
 Home loans in Singapore have a lock in period, ranging from zero to few years.
 Zero or smaller lock in period is appealing to short-term investors where they intend to sell the property within few years outside the lock in period.
 Selling the property is in effect, similar to fully redeeming your loan and this action usually attracts a fees charged by the bank if the mortgage is within the lock in period.
 Some banks in the past have launched mortgages that waive this fees if one make a full redemption via sale of a property.
-With the recent cooling measures in Singapore for residential properties, a longer lock in period may be logical since selling the property within the first 4 to 5 years will incur additional taxes imposed by the government.
+With the recent cooling measures in Singapore for residential properties, a longer lock in period may be logical since selling the property within the first 4 to 5 years will incur additional seller stamp duty (SSD) taxes imposed by the government.
 Mortgages with longer lock in period should has better perks, such as lower margin or spread or free fire insurance for more years.

 Banks will have a panel of law firms that they work with.
 If one prefers to use a law firm not on the bank's panel, the bank will impose additional fees, above the typical legal conveyancing fees.
 This means you will have to pay more to use this law firm.
 Hence, it's prudent to check with the bank if you intend to use your own law firm.
-Otherwise, there is no reason not to utilize any of the law firms on the bank's panel, whom have been scrutinized and selected.
+Otherwise, there is no reason not to utilize any of the law firms on the bank's panel, whom have been vetted.